Notes from the trip

 DAY 1

-There was a bit of apprehension as we first had to fly Ethiopian Airlines on an eight and a half night flight to our first stop, Addis Ababa (Ethiopia) for a short layover before continuing to Johannesburg (South Africa).
-But the anticipation of the adventure ahead nullified any doubt of fear I had and off we were on our way, over the Indian Ocean... and at the break of dawn, we landed without issue.
+There was a bit of apprehension as we first had to fly Ethiopian Airlines on an eight and a half night flight to our first stop, Addis Ababa (Ethiopia), for a short layover before continuing to Johannesburg (South Africa).
+But the anticipation of the adventure ahead nullified any doubt of fear I had, and off we were on our way, over the Indian Ocean... and at the break of dawn, we landed without issue.

-Slightly tired, but excited as ticks for sure, faces grinning in the morning light as we disembarked and changed plane.
-Another take off for a five and a half hop, my face glued to the place window at the dramatic landscape below... including a cloudy, but short view still, of mount Kilimanjaro!
+Slightly tired, but excited as ticks for sure, faces grinning in the morning light as we disembarked and changed planes.
+Another take off for a five and a half hop, my face glued to the plane window at the dramatic landscape below... including a cloudy, but short view still, of Mount Kilimanjaro!
 And so we landed at O.R.
-Tambo International airport: finally!Immigration and customs were a breeze.
+Tambo International airport: finally!
+Immigration and customs were a breeze.

 DAY 2

-We woke up around 5am, and after a quick hot tea and crackers, ran to the jeeps in order to be first at the opening of the gates... there was not a second to waste!
+We woke up around 5 am, and after a quick hot tea and crackers, ran to the jeeps in order to be first at the opening of the gates...
+There was not a second to waste!
 And so, accompanied by a majestic sunrise, our vehicle entered the park.

 I do believe the very first animals I saw were Impalas, just off the road in the dry bushes, already grazing while keeping an eye on us.
-And as we trained our lenses for a few shots, cracking of vegetation in front of us alerted us of our first African elephants!
+And as we trained our lenses for a few shots, the cracking of vegetation in front of us alerted us to our first African elephants!
 Being a first newcomer, or a seasoned safari goer, I doubt one can really get bored or such sights.
 As for me, it was all out excitement!

-After this short pause, on we went, driving deeper into the park, and encountering more of the same.
+After this short pause, on we went, driving deeper into the park and encountering more of the same.
 No lion or other big animals on that morning, unfortunately.
-And with that approaching noon, it was time to go back to the lodge for a big breakfast and quick check out.
+And with that approaching noon, it was time to go back to the lodge for a big breakfast and a quick check out.

-Then it was time for our drive back to Johannesburg, enjoying some beautiful weather and light to admire great Jacaranda trees bordering the road.
-We had an afternoon to kill and went to town for some much needed street photography, documenting interesting architecture and mural art painting, before going to our city hotel for a delicious lunch and rest, before going out again shooting along streets and parks.
+Then it was time for our drive back to Johannesburg, enjoying some beautiful weather and light to admire the great Jacaranda trees bordering the road.
+We had an afternoon to kill and went to town for some much-needed street photography, documenting interesting architecture and mural art painting, before going to our city hotel for a delicious lunch and rest, before going out again shooting along streets and parks.

 DAY 3

-We were up 6am, had a big breakfast and in no time were on our way to the domestic airport, for a short flight which would take us from Johannesburg to the town of George, and on our way to explore the magnificent sights and sounds of Plettenberg Bay.
+We were up 6 am, had a big breakfast, and in no time were on our way to the domestic airport for a short flight which would take us from Johannesburg to the town of George, and on our way to explore the magnificent sights and sounds of Plettenberg Bay.

 And so hop into the car again, and driving along the coast, partly shrouded by mist, on we went to some dramatic landscape photography.
 The coastline was dramatic, and I had never experienced one like that.
 The expense in front of me was virtually infinite.
-I was filling up my lungs with fresh and salted air as the wind buffeted against my body, standing almost at the edge of the tall cliffs, admiring some of the residence perched incredibly so close to the precipice: what a sight!
+I was filling up my lungs with fresh and salted air as the wind buffeted against my body, standing almost at the edge of the tall cliffs, admiring some of the residents perched incredibly so close to the precipice: what a sight!

 As the afternoon grew late, it was time again to drive, and it took us less than an hour to reach our lodge and eat: on the menu, fresh seafood and vegetables accompanied by a nice cool local white wine "The Old Man's Bland", a light Sauvignon Blanc, 2017, by Peter & Nicholas Pentz (Proprietors).